USS Liberty incident: Visual contact

 The speed of the target was significant because it indicated that the target was a combat vessel.
 Moreover, Israeli forces had standing orders to fire on any unknown vessels sailing in the area at over 20 knots, a speed which, at the time, could be attained only by warships.
-The Chief of Naval Operations asked the torpedo boats to double-check their calculations.
+The chief of naval operations asked the torpedo boats to double-check their calculations.
 Yifrah twice recalculated and confirmed his assessment.
 A few minutes later, Commander Oren reported that the target, now 17 miles from his position, was moving at a speed of 28 knots on a different heading.
 Bamford, however, points out that Liberty's top speed was far below 28 knots.
 His sources say that at the time of the attack Liberty was following her signal-intercept mission course along the northern Sinai coast, at about 5 knots speed.

 The data on the ship's speed, together with its direction, gave the impression that it was an Egyptian destroyer fleeing toward port after shelling Arish.
 The torpedo boats gave chase, but did not expect to overtake their target before it reached Egypt.
 Commander Oren requested that the Israeli Air Force dispatch aircraft to intercept.
-At 1:48 pm, the Chief of Naval Operations requested dispatch of fighter aircraft to the ship's location.
+At 13:48, the chief of naval operations requested dispatch of fighter aircraft to the ship's location.